MicrosoftDocs/learn/learn-pr/azure/defender-iot-deploy-sensor/includes/3-plan-to-set-up-vm.md

 - A default gateway
 - Any input interfaces

 1. Configure the SPAN port to enable traffic mirroring.
-This has a specific set up when using a virtual machine using the **Promiscuous mode**.
+For a virtual machine this must be set up using the **Promiscuous mode**.

 1. Verify that the SPAN port is correctly mirroring traffic by retrieving a PCAP file.
 The sample PCAP file data will confirm the switch configuiration and that the data passing through the switch is relevant for monitoring.
 You should also be able to idenfity the bandwidth and estimate the number of devices detetced by the switch.
 It is important to confirm the correct amount of data is being monitored.
 If the SPAN port is incorrectly set, too much data may be transferred and this can overwhelm the system, or not enough data is sent and the sensor will not correctly secure your system.